 The Bodhisatta was once an ascetic.
-He lived alone in the Himalayas, and while sitting in meditation in his leaf hut, a mischievous, horrible monkey would come and ejaculate in his ear.
-But being blissfully calm, the Bodhisatta was not disturbed and did not stop it.
+He lived alone in the Himalayas, and while he was sitting in daily meditation in his leaf hut, a mischievous, horrible monkey would come and ejaculate in his ear.
+But being blissfully calm, the Bodhisatta was not disturbed and did not stop him.
 One time the monkey saw a turtle sunning itself with its mouth open and he stuck his penis in it.
-The turtle bit down hard and the monkey was in agony.
-The monkey realized only the Bodhisatta could end his suffering and he lifted up the turtle with both hands and went to see him.
+The turtle bit down hard, leaving the monkey in agony.
+He realized that only the Bodhisatta could end his suffering, so he lifted the turtle with both hands and went to see him.

 It looked like the monkey was holding an alms bowl, so the Bodhisatta jokingly asked, “Who are you, a brahmin?
-Where did you go to collect so much food?” implying it was greedy.
+Where did you go to collect so much food?” implying the monkey was greedy.
 The monkey replied, “I’m just a foolish monkey who touched something I shouldn’t have.
 Set me free and I will go away.”
-The Bodhisatta replied, “The marriage between your clans has been consummated: turtle, you can stop having sex now.”
-The turtle, on hearing the Bodhisatta’s words, released its grip and the monkey did the same.
+The Bodhisatta said, “The marriage between your clans has been consummated: turtle, you can stop having sex now.”
+On hearing the Bodhisatta’s words, the turtle and the monkey released their grips.
 They both showed respect to the Bodhisatta and left, the monkey running far away, never to return.